SoftActivity™ TS Monitor – Installation Guide for Administrators

 The easiest case of installation is with just one terminal server that needs to be monitored.
 In this case, all components of SoftActivity TS Monitor can be installed on the same server:

-In case of a terminal server farm, user sessions that we want to monitor can be running on any server in a farm.
-Logs and screenshots from all serves will be combined and kept in the Central Storage on premise, from where an administrator (and managers) can view them altogether in web browser.
+In case of an RDS farm, user sessions we want to monitor can be running on any server in a farm.
+Logs and screenshots from all serves will be combined and kept in the Central Storage on premise, from where an administrator (and managers) can view them altogether in a centralized web browser.
 TS Monitor component should be installed on each terminal server in a farm to record activity and send it to the Central Storage.
-Webapp and PostgreSQL components should be installed just once on an application server.
+Webapp and PostgreSQL components should be installed just once on the application server.
 Follow these steps:

-1. Select a machine to function as an Application Server (DOMAIN\APPSERVER, in this example).
+- Choose a server machine to function as an Application Server (DOMAIN\APPSERVER, in this example).
 It can be either one of the terminal servers in a farm or, preferably, a separate machine or VM with Windows Server OS.

-NOTE: Optionally, PostgreSQL can be installed on Unix-style operating systems with an installation package downloaded from https://www.postgresql.org/.
+NOTE: PostgreSQL server is included in SoftActivity installation package.
+Optionally, PostgreSQL can be installed by the admin on Unix-style or Windows operating systems with an installation package downloaded from https://www.postgresql.org/.
 In this case, do not install it with the SoftActivity installer in the next step.
-Or you can use your existing instance of PostgreSQL for SoftActivity database.
-Just create a new user and a database in postgres for SoftActivity services.
+Or you can use your existing instance of PostgreSQL engine for the SoftActivity database.
+Just create a new user and a database in postgres for SoftActivity services. - Create a Group Managed Service Account (gMSA) for SoftActivity services.
+Detailed steps in Microsoft docs:

 Add-KdsRootKey -EffectiveImmediately